ALIA Children's and Youth Services

 ALIA Children's and Youth Services promotes library services to children and youth, highlighting children's literature and fostering professional development of members.
 It co-ordinates the national ALIA awards for children's librarians, promotes children's librarianship within the profession, and encourages networking and communication between members.

-The ALIA Children's and Youth Services are the administrators for the Nancy Booker Honour Lecture, Marjorie Cotton and The Bess Thomas awards.
+The ALIA Children's and Youth Services are the administrators for the Nancy Booker Honour Lecture, Marjorie Cotton and the Bess Thomas awards.

 State National